waynecarter/simple-intelligence/README.md

 ### Demo Cards

 The demo app is trained to recognize the products in it's catalog using the camera.
-To help demonstrating these capabilities, [download the demo cards PDF](images/demo-cards.pdf) and use them from your computer or print them out.
+To help demonstrating these capabilities, [download the demo cards PDF](images/demo-cards.pdf), display them from your computer or print them out, and scan the cards to find the corresponding products in the app.
 Here are a few examples of cards from the set:

 ![Demo Card Examples](images/demo-card-examples.png)